-The components should be easy to change and maintain, meaning that developers that are about to change a component need to understand the full impact of the proposed change.
+The components should be easy to change and maintain, developers that are about to change a component need to understand the full impact of the proposed change.
 Thus, not only knowledge about component interfaces and their expected behaviour is needed.
-Also, information about current deployment contexts may be needed in order not to break existing systems where the component is used.
+Also, information about current deployment contexts may be needed in order not to break existing systems.
 The components can be stored in a repository where different versions and variants need to be managed in a sufficient way.
 The maintainability requirement also includes sufficient tools supporting the service of deployed and delivered products.
 These tools need to be component aware and handle error diagnostics from components and support for updating software components.